Skip to main content

 It's also possible to add a rclone configuration to configure access to your remote storage.
 See the rclone documentation for detailed instructions.

-To allow easy access to your findings, we recommend to check them into the source code repository.
+To allow easy access to your Findings, you can check them into the source code repository.
 This way, developers can access them easily for debugging.